jochenklar/logparser/README.md

 The tool has several options which can be inspected using the help option `-h, --help`:

 ```
-usage: logparser [-h] [--format {json,csv,sql}] [--host HOST]
+usage: logparser [-h] [--format {raw,json,csv,sql}] [--host HOST] [--database DATABASE]
-                 [--database DATABASE] [--geoip2-database GEOIP2_DATABASE]
+                 [--geoip2-database GEOIP2_DATABASE] [--ignore-host IGNORE_HOST]
-                 [--ignore-host IGNORE_HOST] [--ignore-path IGNORE_PATH]
+                 [--ignore-method IGNORE_METHOD] [--ignore-path IGNORE_PATH]
+                 [--ignore-status IGNORE_STATUS] [--chunking CHUNKING] [--log-level LOG_LEVEL]
-                 [--log-level LOG_LEVEL] [--log-file LOG_FILE]
+                 [--log-file LOG_FILE]
-                 [--config-file CONFIG_FILE]
-                 path
+                 path [path ...]

 positional arguments:
-  path                  Path to the file to process, can be a pattern using *
+  path                  Paths to the files to process, can be a pattern using *

 optional arguments:
   -h, --help            show this help message and exit
-  --format {json,csv,sql}
+  --format {raw,json,csv,sql}
-                        Output format, default: json
+                        Output format, default: raw
-  --host HOST           Host for this log, useful if logs of multiple hosts
+  --host HOST           Host for this log, useful if logs of multiple hosts are aggregated in one
-                        are aggregated in one place, default: localhost
+                        place, default: localhost
-  --database DATABASE   Database connection string, e.g. postgresql+psycopg2:/
+  --database DATABASE   Database connection string, e.g.
-                        /username:password@host:port/dbname
+                        postgresql+psycopg2://username:password@host:port/dbname
   --geoip2-database GEOIP2_DATABASE
                         Path to the geoip2 database
   --ignore-host IGNORE_HOST
-                        Host in the logs to be ignored, useful for internal
+                        Host in the logs to be ignored, useful for internal ips, can be repeated
+  --ignore-method IGNORE_METHOD
+                        Methods in the logs to be ignored, useful for HEAD, OPTIONS, can be
-                        ips, can be repeated
+                        repeated
   --ignore-path IGNORE_PATH
-                        Path in the logs to be ignored, useful for recurring
+                        Path in the logs to be ignored, useful for recurring API calls, can be
+                        repeated
+  --ignore-status IGNORE_STATUS
-                        API calls, can be repeated
+                        Status in the logs to be ignored, useful for 206, 404, can be repeated
+  --chunking CHUNKING   Optional chunking used to process the logfiles on low memory machines.
   --log-level LOG_LEVEL
                         Log level (ERROR, WARN, INFO, or DEBUG)
   --log-file LOG_FILE   Path to the log file
-  --config-file CONFIG_FILE
-                        File path of the config file
 ```

-The only mandatory argument is the `PATH` to the logfile to process.
+The only mandatory argument is the `path` to the logfile to process.
 The optional arguments can be provided on the command line, but also:

 * (in upper case) as environment variables, e.g. `FORMAT=csv`
 * from `.env` file in the directory from where the script is called (with the same syntax)
-* in a config file given by `--config-file`, or located at `logparser.conf`, `~/.logparser.conf`, or `/etc/logparser.conf`.

 In order to connect to a database connection string `DATABASE` has to be provided and `psycopg2-binary` or `mysqlclient` have to be installed.